akrawchyk/akrawchyk-web/src/resume.md

   - Growing adoption of the Vue JS framework by leading knowledge sharing meetings for collaborative learning.
   - Improved cross-project consistency by implementing default organizational best practices for all applications.
   - Reduced front end architecture and build system complexity by migrating to NPM.
-  - Championed the adoption of NPM modules, published first packages and engineered their release pipeline.
 - **Mentoring summer developers (x2).**
   - Working with interns throughout the summer to ramp up their skills to become self-reliant and independent contributors.
   - Influencing the direction of the mentorship program in the Tech Mentors committee.